ChandanVerma/Recommendation-system/README.md

 ]
 ```

-The API returns a list of lomotif ids that needs to be recommended sorted on probability score. i.e. lomotif id higher on the list has the higher probability of watch completion
+The API returns a list of video ids that needs to be recommended sorted on probability score. i.e. videos id higher on the list has the higher probability of watch completion

-The backend team needs to filter this list based on user_blacklist from the ES index and make recommendations to make sure that no same lomotif is recommended to user again and again
+The backend team needs to filter this list based on user_blacklist from the ES index and make recommendations to make sure that no same videos is recommended to user again and again

 ### NOTE: This repo assumes that ES DB and Redis Feature store is up and running with the folowing infomation

 #### 1. ES
 ##### Asset Index
 ```
-lomotif_id
+video_id
 creation_date
 production_country
 moderation_status